I love my mom’s meatloaf, made with breadcrumbs, egg, and the token veggies of carrots and onions. And of course ketchup on top.

 Carefully lift the meatloaf from the pan with a thin spatula and transfer to a serving platter.
 Sprinkle the chopped pistachios and parsley over the top.

-6 Serve: Slice and serve with a green vegetable and baked potatoes, if you like.
-Leftover will keep for 3 to 4 days in the refrigerator.
+Slice and serve with a green vegetable and baked potatoes, if you like.
+Leftovers will keep for 3 to 4 days in the refrigerator.